Ever since coming back from Korea, people keep asking me the same question:

 And honestly?
 I don’t think there’s a right answer.
 I’ve been lucky enough to visit both, and they each have something that makes them special.
 They both hold such massive pieces of my heart, but for completely different reasons.

-Japan feels like a place that knows exactly who it is.
-Its traditions are woven into everyday life, and there’s a sense of calm and intention almost everywhere you go.
 Korea feels a little more dynamic.
 It’s constantly evolving, embracing what’s next while still honouring where it came from.
 Both are easy to fall in love with.
 The food is incredible, the cities are exciting, and travelling around is surprisingly simple.
 But once you get past the obvious similarities, the experience starts to feel very different.
-It’s in the energy, the culture, and the way each country moves.
+The energy, the culture, and even the pace feel different.
 That’s what makes visiting both so special.

 I remember walking through neighbourhoods and feeling like everyone shared an unspoken understanding of how to live alongside one another.
 Nothing felt rushed or chaotic (well, except when we got to Tokyo).
 Things simply worked, and there was something incredibly comforting about that.

 One of the things I loved most was the way old and new exist side by side.
 You can walk past a centuries-old palace, turn a corner, and suddenly find yourself surrounded by sleek skyscrapers, digital billboards, and trendy cafés.
-Somehow, it all fits together.
+Somehow, it all feels seamless.
 It never felt like the city was choosing between preserving its history and embracing the future.
 It was doing both at the same time, and doing it remarkably well.

 One thing that really surprised us was seeing people leave their purses, laptops, and other belongings on café tables while they ordered food or stepped away to use the washroom.
 The first few times, we kept looking around wondering if someone was actually staying behind to watch their things.
 But nope!
-People would simply leave their belongings and come back a few minutes later.
+People would simply leave their belongings and come back later.
 Nobody touched anything.
 Nobody seemed interested in what belonged to someone else.

 It’s a small thing, but moments like that create a sense of trust that you notice as a visitor.
 They were little reminders of why Korea felt so comfortable from the very beginning.